kuviman/extremely-extreme-sports/README.md

 A game originally made for [LudumDare 50](https://ldjam.com/events/ludum-dare/50/extremely-exteme-sports).

 This now contains post-jam updates.
-The jam version code can be seen at the `jam` [tag](https://github.com/kuviman/ld50/tree/jam-version).
+The jam version code can be seen at the `jam-version` [tag](https://github.com/kuviman/ld50/tree/jam-version).

 ![cover](screenshots/cover.jpg).